Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 Important: Trama have to be in JSON format.

 ```
-<h3>The following table  contains all static  properties that the Merchant Backend must complete to do a sale.<h3>
+### The following table  contains all static  properties that the Merchant Backend must complete to do a sale.
 <table>
 	<thead>
 		<tr valign="center">